spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 We suggest going through each guide in the following order:

-1. [Installation Guide](../../Lokinet/Guides/Install.md) - Initial setup for Linux.

-2. [Accessing SNApps](../../Lokinet/Guides/AccessingSNApps.md) - Setting up your computer to access SNApps.

-3. [Joining a lokinet IRC chat anonymously](../Guides/LokinetIRC.md) - Start chatting with the community on Lokinet.

-4. [Hosting a SNApp](../../Lokinet/Guides/HostingSNApps.md) - How to host a SNApp on Lokinet.

-5. [Route through an Exit Node](../../Lokinet/Guides/RouteThroughExitNode.md) - How to route your traffic data through a Lokinet Exit Node.

 ### 1. Lokinet Installation

-This guide will help prepare your computer to run Lokinet, to access the guide [click here](../Guides/Install.md).
+This guide will help prepare your computer to run Lokinet, depending on your system jump into the following guide:

+##### Linux Installation

+To access the guide [click here](../Guides/Install.md)

 The guide will cover: